apolopena/gitpod-laravel-starter/README.md

 ### Specific development servers

-If you are running more than one development server at the same time or you are not running the default development server then you can toggle the debugging session for a specific server:
+You can toggle the debugging session for a specific server:

+- Apache
+    - `debug-on apache` or `debug-off apache`
+- Nginx
+    - `debug-on nginx` or `debug-off nginx`
+- PHP (development server)
- `debug-on apache` or `debug-on php`
+    - `debug-on php` or `debug-off php`

 ### Setting breakpoints

-- Once the preview browser is open, You can set a breakpoint in the Gitpod IDE by clicking in the gutter next to the line of code you want in any PHP file in the `public` folder (or deeper)
+Set a breakpoint in the Gitpod IDE by clicking in the gutter next to the line of code you want in any PHP file in the `public` folder (or deeper)

-- Then in the Gitpod IDE in the browser:
+Then in the Gitpod IDE in the browser:
 1. Hit the debug icon in the left side panel to open the Debug panel.
 2. Choose "Listen for XDebug" from the dropdown list.
 3. Hit the green play button (you should see the status "RUNNING" in the Threads panel)
-  4. Refresh the preview browser and you should now hit your breakpoint in the IDE.
+4. Refresh the preview browser either manually or with the command `op` and your breakpoint will be hit in the IDE.

-All debugging is subject to server timeout, just refreshing preview browser if this happens.
+All debugging is subject to server timeout, just refresh preview browser or run the command `op` if this happens.

 ### Debugging Blade templates